hanoibanhcuon/ccs/docs/project-overview-pdr.md

 ## Executive Summary

-CCS (Claude Code Switch) is a TypeScript-based CLI tool that enables instant profile switching between Claude Sonnet 4.5, GLM 4.6, GLMT (GLM with Thinking), and Kimi for Coding models.
+CCS (Claude Code Switch) is a TypeScript-based CLI tool that enables instant profile switching between Claude, GLM, Kimi, Gemini, Codex, and Antigravity (and any OAuth-based models) models.
+It features a version pin mechanism for precise model control and a unified configuration system for seamless management across all providers.
 The project features a modern React 19 web dashboard with real-time WebSocket integration, comprehensive TypeScript architecture, and cross-platform support.
 Current architecture includes:

 - **TypeScript Core**: 43 source files with 100% type coverage
 - **React 19 Dashboard**: Modern UI with Vite, shadcn/ui, and real-time features